 - Click on the Touch/Mouse Mode icon, and choose a mode as required, by default mouse mood is selected.

-- Once you click on Touch Mode the complete visibility changes.
-The image below gives you the comparison.
+- Once you click on Touch Mode the complete visibility changes, the image below gives you a comparison.

-In addition to the reading pane, a new menu bar, functionality visibility also changes.
+In addition to the reading pane, a new menu bar, and functionality visibility also changes.